TriStarObs/Observatory/Shutter/README.txt

-Code for control of the shutter
+Code for control of the shutter.

 This is the secondary (Shutter) of a primary-secondary relationship between the dome (rotating the dome itself, serving status info to ASCOM, and